bberka/Modmail.NET/README.md

 - Toggle sensitive logging (Logging messages to tickets)
 - Toggle anonymous messages by mods, allows responding tickets anonymously
 - Setting up teams adding roles and members to team
-- Setting priority for tickets (adds emoji to tikcet channel name)
+- Setting priority for tickets (adds emoji to ticket channel name)
 - Adding private mod notes to tickets that can be viewed later only by mods
 - Pinging team roles/members on ticket open
 - Caching user information that are interacting with the ticket system